ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 domain can generate regular reports about messages that claim to be from a domain publishing DMARC policies, sending those reports to the address(es) specified by the Domain Owner in the latter's DMARC policy record.
-Domain Owners can use these reports, especially the aggregate reports, to identify not only sources of mail attempting to fraudulently use their domain, but also (and perhaps more importantly) gaps in their authentication practices.
+Domain Owners can use these reports, especially the aggregate reports, not only to identify sources of mail attempting to fraudulently use their domain, but also (and perhaps more importantly) to flag and fix gaps in their authentication practices.
 However, as with honoring the Domain Owner's stated mail handling preference, a mail-receiving organization supporting DMARC is under no obligation to send requested reports, although it is recommended that they do send aggregate reports.

 The use of DMARC creates some interoperability challenges that require due consideration before deployment, particularly with configurations that